-The Skill Groups tab displays which skills in your students are struggling with.
+The Skill Groups tab shows which skills in your students are struggling with.
 The skills that most students struggle with are listed first.
-When you click a skill, it expands to display all of the students who struggle with that skill.
-For example:
+When you click a skill, it displays all students who struggle with that skill.

-You can click a student name to see all of the skills that the student needs intervention help with.
-If you see the Curriculum icon () next to a student's name, this means that the student has completed all of the curriculum available for this skill (including remediation), but has still not mastered this skill.
-You can also click to see details, printouts, and activities that help you intervene with the student for that skill.
-For more information, see Using Intervention Tools.
+If you see the Curriculum icon () next to a student's name, this means that the student has completed all of the available curriculum for this skill (including remediation), but is still struggling with this skill.
+Click Intervention Tools to see details, printouts, and activities to help you intervene with the student for that skill.

 Viewing information by student name

-The Students tab displays the names of all students who are struggling with skills in Imagine Language & Literacy.
-Students who struggle with the most skills are listed first.
-When you click a student name, it expands to display all of the skills that need intervention for that student.
-For example:
+The Students tab shows which students are struggling with skills in Imagine Language & Literacy.
+Students who struggle with the most number of skills are listed first.
+When you click a student name, it displays all the skills that the student is struggling with.

-You can click a specific skill to see all your students who struggle with that skill.
-If you see the Curriculum icon () next to a student's name, this means that the student has completed all of the curriculum available for this skill (including remediation), but has still not mastered this skill.
-You can also click see details, printouts, and activities that help you intervene with the student for that skill.
-For more information, see Using Intervention Tools.
+If you see the Curriculum icon () next to a skill name, this means that the student has completed all of the available curriculum for this skill (including remediation), but is still struggling with this skill.
+Click Intervention Tools to see details, printouts, and activities to help you intervene with the student for that skill.

-When you expand a skill group or student name, you can click to view details, printouts, and activities to help you reteach, reinforce, and intervene for that selected skill.
-The window has three sections: Quick Summary, Skill Details, and Resources.
+When you expand a skill group or student name, you can click Intervention Tools to view details, targeted activities, and printouts that help you reteach, reinforce, and intervene with students for that skill.

 You can view detailed information about each activity by clicking the information ( i ) icon in the right-hand corner of the activity thumbnail image.
-You can also launch the activity from the window by clicking the activity thumbnail image.
+Click the activity thumbnail image to launch the activity.

 You can print a list of students who are struggling with specific skills for record-keeping purposes.
-To print information from the , navigate to the student or skill group that you want to print, and then choose Print ( ).
-By default, the automatically expands the skill or student name to display details when you print.
+To print information from the Action Area Tool, find the student or skill group that you want to print, then choose Print ( ).
+By default, the skill or student name will automatically expand to display details when you print.

-Depending on which web browser you are using, you may need to enable your browser to print background images beforehand in order to print information from the Action Areas Tool successfully.
+Depending on which web browser you're using, you may need to enable your browser to print background images beforehand in order to print information from the Action Areas Tool successfully.